 Call for collaborating host sites

-Once the sites are selected, each collaborating host site will be posted on the left sidebar for participants to see.
+Each collaborating host site is posted on the left sidebar for participants to see.

 About the Scaling to Petascale Institute

 The institute is co-organized by Argonne Leadershship Computing Facility (ALCF), the Blue Waters project at the National Center for Supercomputing Applications (NCSA), National Energy Research Scientific Computing Center (NERSC), Oak Ridge Leadership Computing Facility (OLCF), and the Texas Advanced Computing Center (TACC).
 These organizations are providing content experts for the presentations, access to computing resources, and coordinating registrations for all collaborating host sites.

 The Institute is intended for people developing, modifying, and supporting large-scale parallel research projects who seek to enhance their knowledge and skills to scale research codes to current petascale and emerging new computing systems.
 This institute is for people wishing to scale their codes to large parallel systems.
 Participants should have familiarity with Linux, basics of MPI, and programming in Fortran, C, C++, Python or a comparable language.

 The institute will also be webcast via YouTube live for anyone interested in watching.
 Support for web viewers will be rather limited, as the focus of support will be upon the participants at the host sites.
 Viewers will only be able to submit questions using the Slack discussion forum, and there will be no "over-the-shoulder" support during hands-on activities.
 Due to security policies, webcast viewers will not be able to receive an account on the computing systems used during the institute.

 Collaborating Host Sites